mastersign/mediacategorizer/docs/intermediate-data-structures.md

 File in [Clojure EDN syntax](http://edn-format.org/) with file extension `.saj`.
 It is the input for the speech recognition result analysis and contains a _[Job Description](#JobDescription)_ structure.
-Part of a job is a name, a number of categories, a number of videos, and additional parameters like the output directory.
+Part of a job is a name, a number of categories, a number of medium, and additional parameters like the output directory.

 ## Job Description {#JobDescription}